-I haven’t seen anything from them in the transfer market to suggest anything different this year and a lot of their already ageing squad are now another year older.
+I haven’t seen anything from them in the transfer market to suggest anything different this year.
+Their ageing squad is also now another year older.

-I don’t believe at the moment that their squad has enough depth to win the league, I’m also not convinced by the managers credentials.
+I don’t believe at the moment that their squad has enough depth to win the league.
+I’m also not convinced by the managers credentials.

 Onto Arsenal and it’s hard to see them challenging.
 Their seems to be a lot of doom and gloom around the club and the natives are restless with an unprecedented number of fans calling for Wenger’s head and making their feelings known at games.

 If anything they will do well to hold what they have before the end of the transfer window.
 Can’t see them currently finishing higher than 6th at present.

 So who will win?
-Well I believe that could depend on Mancini, if he releases the shackles then I can see City winning the league.
+Well I believe that could depend on Mancini.
+If he releases the shackles then I can see Man City winning the league.

-I once heard Alex Ferguson say you need to take chances to win the league, until Mancini can adopt that approach then I don’t think City will.
+I once heard Alex Ferguson say you need to take chances to win the league.
+Until Mancini can adopt that approach then I don’t think City will.
 If he can change his ways, then who knows.